impactdotcom/impactdotcom.github.io/_posts/news/2015-01-07-description-of-the-1st-open-call-winners.md

 lang: es
 ---

+It is our pleasure to confirm that the 1st Open Call winners are officially entering the IMPACT Training program, as the last step towards a complete funding.

-The following 20 Start-ups had been chosen as the most promising startups at the Jury Day, IMPACT´s last evaluation phase.
+Following is a brief description of the 20 projects which had been chosen as the most promising startups at the Jury Day Event, IMPACT´s last evaluation phase.

-The EU commission has reapproved the selected winners, who are now officially entering the IMPACT Training program,the last step towards a complete funding.

-Following is a brief description on each winner project.

 <table width="500px" height="100%" border="1">
 <tr>